brunogritti/brunogritti/README.md

 ### About me

 - 🔭 I’m currently working with VueJS, Laravel and MySQL
-- 🌱 I’m currently learning more about Unit Tests on Laravel
+- 🌱 I’m currently learning more about UI/UX
 - ⚡ Fun fact: Besides developing I am also passionate about motorsport and investing

 ## My Business